Why Are My Pilea Leaves Turning Yellow? (10 Solutions)

 However, if the roots are brown or black, the plant is not getting enough of either.

-You can try adding a water-soluble fertilizer to your watering routine, or you can transplant the plant to a pot with fresh soil.
+You can add a water-soluble fertilizer to your watering routine or transplant the plant to a pot with fresh soil.

 No matter the cause of the Chinese Money plant yellow leaves, it is essential to keep an eye on the plant’s overall health.

-If most of the leaves turn yellow, the plant is likely not happy and needs your help.
+If most leaves turn yellow, the plant is likely unhappy and needs your help.

 Try adjusting your watering schedule or fertilizing routine, and keep an eye on the plant to see if its condition improves.

-If it doesn’t, it may be time to consider replacing the plant.
+It may be time to consider replacing the plant if it doesn’t.

 Final Thoughts

-Pilea plants (Chinese money plants) are easy-to-care-for houseplants that are popular for their round, green leaves.
+Pilea plants (Chinese money plants) are easy-to-care-for houseplants popular for their round, green leaves.

-However, if your Pilea leaves start to turn yellow, there could be a problem.
+However, if your Pilea leaves start to turn yellow, there could be a problem with their plant care routine.

 The most important thing to do is identify the cause of the yellowing leaf so you can take steps to correct it.